-The Royal College of Ophthalmologists collaborates with a wide range of stakeholders from ophthalmology to optometry and other partners in eye health, including independent providers, charity and industry.
-This diverse network across the sector means we are at the forefront of meeting changes in ophthalmic practice and the workforce needed to provide high standards of patient care.
+We collaborate with a range of stakeholders from ophthalmology to optometry and other partners in eye health, including independent providers, charity and industry.
+Being part of this diverse network puts us at the forefront of change in ophthalmic practice and the workforce needed to provide high standards of patient care.
 You can get involved and support this work.

-Being involved means you can bring your own experiences and learnings to the work of the College and help us develop improvements in training, mentoring, and examination of members.
-You can take part in many ways to lead and support development of our guidance and recommendations for all those involved in providing and managing ophthalmic patient care.
+Being involved means you can bring your own experiences and learnings to the work of the College and help us develop improvements in training, mentoring and examinations.
+There are many opportunities to lead and support development of our guidance and recommendations for all those involved in providing and managing ophthalmic patient care.

-Equity, diversity and inclusion is important to the RCOphth and we aim to implement EDI good practice in everything we do.
+Equity, diversity and inclusion is important to us and we aim to implement EDI good practice in everything we do.

 Lead through College officer and committee roles

-We also welcome other eye care professionals to be members of the RCOphth and enjoy active participation in the work we do to promote eye health and those working in this sector.
-Join our diverse community to lead the work of the RCOphth.
+We also welcome other eye care professionals to join the College’s diverse community and enjoy active participation in the work we do to promote eye health and those working in this sector.
 View the Associate Membership category.

 Make your data count

-We have launched the age-related macular degeneration treatment audit to prospectively collect, collate and analyse a standardised, nationally agreed dataset from all providers of treatment for the wet or neovascular form of AMD (NvAMD) in the UK, subject to local Caldicott Guardian approvals.
+The age-related macular degeneration treatment audit aims to prospectively collect, collate and analyse a standardised, nationally agreed dataset from all providers of treatment for the wet or neovascular form of AMD (NvAMD) in the UK, subject to local Caldicott Guardian approvals.
 The audit aims to provide benchmarks for the standards of care and a powerful quality improvement tool to enhance patient care and outcomes.

 NOD is a vital safeguard of patient safety and a promoter of best practice, eradicating variation in the provision of cataract surgery and patient care.
 Find out how surgeons’ data makes a difference and contributes to the NOD Audit Database.